syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-exporting.md

 The Grid component provides a convenient way to export data to a Excel or CSV format.
 With the Excel or CSV export feature, you can define a custom data source while exporting.
 This allows you to export data that is not necessarily bind to the grid, which can be generated or retrieved based on your application logic.

-To export data, you need to define the `dataSource` property within the `excelExportProperties` object.
+To export data, you need to define the `dataSource` property within the `ExcelExportProperties` object.
 This property represents the data source that will be used for the Excel or CSV export.

 The following example demonstrates how to render custom dataSource during Excel export.
-By calling the `excelExport` method and passing the `excelExportProperties` object through the grid instance, the grid data will be exported to a Excel using the dynamically defined data source.
+By calling the `excelExport` method and passing the `ExcelExportProperties` object through the grid instance, the grid data will be exported to a Excel using the dynamically defined data source.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}